laurenkeegan/laurenkeegan.github.io/README.md

 ## Who Am I?

-I'm a recent philosophy/computer science graduate of Lewis & Clark College looking for a full-time position to put my skills to use in an impactful way.
-I'm a critical thinker with excruciating attention to detail, a strong work ethic, and technical abilities to match.
-I'm passionate about solving complex problems with analytical thinking, technological progress, ethical considerations, and collaborative teamwork.
-You can connect with me on Linkedin [here.](https://www.linkedin.com/in/lauren-keegan/)
+I’m currently an Alumni Teaching Assistant at Lewis & Clark College, continuing my AI  and Data Ethics research that I have been conducting over the past year and a half.
+My position ends in late November and I'm searching for my next challenge.

+I am passionate about ethics and technology, and I have a broad range of writing experience, research and analytical abilities, and programming skills.
+I am a fast learner and love working with people and ideas.
+I’m ready to put my strengths to use, and you can connect with me on Linkedin [here.](https://www.linkedin.com/in/lauren-keegan/)

 ### Skills
 **Computer (Technical):** C, Java, Python, TensorFlow, Keras, Scikit-Learn, x86-64 assembly, Markdown, HTML

-**Computer Software:** Microsoft Office Suite, Microsoft Excel, Google Suite, Adobe InDesign CC, IntelliJ IDEA, PyCharm, Emacs
+**Computer Software:** Microsoft Office Suite, Microsoft Excel, Google Suite, Adobe InDesign CC, IntelliJ IDEA, PyCharm, Emacs, Wix

 **Soft Skills:** style guide use, writing, editing, research, leadership, organization skills, interpersonal communication, critical thinking, creative problem solving, attention to detail, logic, argumentation, public speaking